thedevopser/castor-symfony/README.md

 ```

 3. Install the castor.php and castorPersonal.php files at the root of your project:

 ```bash
 php bin/console castor:install
 ```

+**Note:** During bundle updates, rerun this command to get the latest version of the `castor.php` file.
+The `castorPersonal.php` file will not be overwritten.

 ## Customization

 The bundle installs two files at the root of your project:

 - `castor.php`: The main file containing predefined tasks
 - `castorPersonal.php`: A file for your custom tasks

 The `castorPersonal.php` file is created during the first installation and is never overwritten during bundle updates.
 This is the ideal place to add your own tasks and customizations.

 Example of customization in `castorPersonal.php`:

 ```php
 <?php